Have you been thinking about upgrading your thermostat?

 Are you considering a thermostat upgrade?
-The buzz behind ‘smart’ tech and home automation can’t be denied.
-But what’s the big benefit?
-How do smart homes work, and how exactly do today’s smart thermostats really stack up against their predecessors?
-Do they really work that much differently?
+All the great things behind ‘smart’ tech and home automation can’t be denied.
+But why is it so beneficial?
+How do smart homes even work?
+And why are smart thermostats better the regular ones?
+Is there really a difference?

 Real-Time Energy Tracking

 With old thermostats, there was no way to know how efficiently they were running until a bill came in.
-The new smart units allow homeowners to see simple energy audits through the attached apps—no more expensive surprises.
+With these new thermostats, you can audit your energy spending in the app, this way you won’t get any more expensive surprises.

 Smart thermostat features